Saadanius: Taxonomy

-Type specimen

-Saadanius had a longer face than living catarrhines, more closely resembling New World monkeys in appearance, although it was larger—possibly the size of a gibbon.
+Description

+The only known fossil of Saadanius is a partial skull, preserving much of the face and palate and many of the teeth.
+Two bite marks, one of which may have been fatal, are visible on the skull.
 Its enlarged, deep-rooted canine teeth, the diastema between its canine teeth and second incisors, and its sagittal crest suggest that the specimen was a male.
 These features are shared among male Old World monkeys.

-Saadanius lacks the advanced frontal sinus found in living catarrhines, but it does possess an ectotympanic, found in living catarrhines.
+Saadanius had a longer face than living catarrhines, more closely resembling New World monkeys in appearance, although it was larger, similar in size to the siamang.
+It most closely resembles the older fossil Aegyptopithecus, but it also shares some similarities with later catarrhines.
+For example, it lacks the advanced frontal sinus found in living hominoids, but it does possess a tube-shaped ectotympanic, found in living catarrhines.
 Propliopithecoids, the oldest stem group of catarrhines, which date back 35 to 30 mya, lacked a fully developed ectotympanic.